orchetect/TimecodeKit/Sources/TimecodeKit/Documentation.docc/Getting-Started.md

 Example projects are located in the Examples folder to demonstrate usage of the library.

-The topics list in the sidebar give overviews of specific areas of concern.
+The topics list in the sidebar give overviews of specific areas of concern, broken down by module.

 If upgrading from TimecodeKit 1.x, see <doc:TimecodeKit-2-Migration-Guide>.